-- 1. Do one of the following: - In the Xsheet or Timeline view, select a consecutive cell range from one or several layers. - In the Xsheet view, hold down Ctrl (Windows/Linux) or $\mathbb{H}$ (Mac OS X) and click on any cell to add it to the selection, even if it is not consecutive.
+- 1. Do one of the following: - In the Xsheet or Timeline view, select a consecutive cell range from one or several layers. - In the Xsheet view, hold down Ctrl (Windows/Linux) or \mathbb{H} (Mac OS X) and click on any cell to add it to the selection, even if it is not consecutive.

-- ▶ In the Timeline or Xsheet view menu, select Drawings > Send Drawings to Desk. - In the Xsheet view, right-click and select Send Drawings to Desk. - In the Xsheet view, hold down the Alt key and click on the selection.
+- 2. Do one of the following: - In the Timeline or Xsheet view menu, select Drawings > Send Drawings to Desk. - In the Xsheet view, right-click and select Send Drawings to Desk. - In the Xsheet view, hold down the Alt key and click on the selection.